michiel-jfx/nop/README.md

 Actually, it is close to nothing since the CPU cycles through it, so a tiny very tiny amount of time passes.
 And it also uses one bit of space.

-Back in the days we used to make demos (on Amiga 500) in assembly and put some NOPs on places in the code which later where altered (self-modifying code).
-But that's another story.
+Back in the days we used to make demos in assembly and put some NOPs on places in the code which later where altered (self-modifying code).

-This is the app that does nothing.
-The dark mode version it is ; ) Entirely nothing?
-Well, it is the skeleton to use for new mobile applications.
-All those apps should have a proper exit function.
-So the Nop app does nothing but can exist properly.
+This is the app that does nothing, dark-mode version it is ; ) Entirely nothing?
+Well, it is a skeleton to use for new mobile applications.
+All those apps should have a proper exit function, So this Nop app does nothing but can exist properly.

 See www.dotjava.nl/nop for background.